hanlsin/BigBucks/README.md

 ```

 ## Frontend
 Currently, the frontend is just a individual html file.
-So, click the `upload.html` or open the file on any browser.
+So, open the `upload.html` file on any browser.

 ### Input fields
 * resource ID